Accelerating Task Generalisation with Multi-Level Skill Hierarchies: Related Work

-Our work is more closely related to Hierarchical Option Critic (HOC) by \citet{riemer2018learning} and the Discovery of Deep Options (DDO) by \citet{fox2017multi}, both of which use the options framework.
-DDO employs an expectation gradient method to construct a hierarchy \textit{top-down} from expert demonstrations.
-However, DDO does not optimize for generality and it remains unclear how the discovered options perform in unseen tasks.
-Moreover, the reliance on demonstrations limits the development of more complex abstractions than those demonstrated.
-In comparison, FraCOs builds \textit{bottom-up}, forming increasingly complex abstractions.
-FraCOs also selects options based on their expected \textit{usefulness} in future tasks, directly addressing generalisation challenges.
+Our work is closely related to Discovery of Deep Options (DDO) by \citet{fox2017multi}.
+DDO employs an expectation gradient method to construct a hierarchy \textit{top-down} of options from expert demonstrations.
+However, DDO does not optimise for generality and it remains unclear how the discovered options perform in unseen tasks.
+Moreover, the reliance on demonstrations limits the development of increasingly more complex abstractions.
+In comparison, FraCOs builds \textit{bottom-up}, forming progressively more complex abstractions and selecting options based on their expected \textit{usefulness} in future tasks, directly addressing generalisation challenges.

-HOC generalises the Option-Critic (OC) framework introduced by \citet{bacon2017option} to multiple hierarchical levels.
+Also related to our work is Hierarchical Option Critic (HOC) by \citet{riemer2018learning}.
+HOC generalises the option-critic framework introduced by \citet{bacon2017option} to a multi-level hierarchy.
 HOC learns all options simultaneously during training.
-However, both OC and HOC suffer from option collapse, where either all options converge to the same behaviour or one option is consistently chosen \citep{harutyunyan2019termination}.
-Moreover, OC methods introduce additional complexity to the learning algorithm, which has been shown to slow learning compared to non-hierarchical approaches like PPO \citep{schulman2017proximal, zhang2019dac}.
-Option selection within the FraCOs process naturally prevents option collapse, and has been shown to increase the rate of learning over baselines (see Section \ref{sec:exp_3}).
+Both option-critic and HOC suffer from option collapse, where either all options converge to the same behaviour or one particular option is chosen consistently~\citep{harutyunyan2019termination}.
+Additionally, the added complexity of option-critic methods can slow learning compared to non-hierarchical approaches such as PPO \citep{schulman2017proximal, zhang2019dac}.
+FraCOs addresses these limitations by naturally preventing option collapse through its option selection process.